SoorajModi/ChicagoManualOfStyle/README.md

 - Will create note and bibliography citations for the following source types

-    - Books / Electronic Books
+    - Books
-    - Journal / Electronic Journals
+    - Journal
     - Lectures
+    - Web Pages
-    - Webpages
+    - Newspapers

 ## Installation